himmAllRight/himmAllRight-source/content/post/docker-quickstart.md

 ## Adding User to Docker Group

-When I first played with docker a few years ago, I ran everything using `sudo`, which isn't the best idea.
-To get around this, a user can simply be added to the `docker` group in order to run all the docker under that user:
+By default, user accounts will not have permission to run docker commands without root access.
+So, after first installing docker, it might be tempting to just run everything using `sudo`, but that isn't the best idea.
+To get around this, simply add the user account to the `docker` group:

 ``` bash
 sudo usermod -a -G docker ryan